mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/execution-pipeline.md

 The `<Files>` section denies direct access to the template files from anywhere but the server itself.

-The next section enables the rewriting engine and rewrites requests to ''sapphire/main.php'' if they meet the following
+The next section enables the rewriting engine and rewrites requests to `sapphire/main.php` if they meet the following
 criteria:

 *  URI doesn't end in .gif, .jpg, .png, .css, or .js
-*  The requested file doesn't exist on the filesystem ''sapphire/main.php'' is called with the REQUEST_FILENAME (%1) as the ''url'' parameter and also appends the original QUERY_STRING.
+*  The requested file doesn't exist on the filesystem `sapphire/main.php` is called with the REQUEST_FILENAME (%1) as the `url` parameter and also appends the original
+QUERY_STRING.

 See the [mod_rewrite documentation](http://httpd.apache.org/docs/2.0/mod/mod_rewrite.html) for more information on how